allychamp/phage-genome-analysis-pipeline/README.md

 ## Installation
-You have to clone this repository and work in the directory where the `Snakefile` is (it should be the repo's directory).
+Clone this repository and work in the directory where the `Snakefile` is (it should be the repo's directory).
 It contains the following tree:
 ```bash
 ├── LICENSE
 ├── README.md